 Why shouldn't I go direct to the airline?

-You are able to go direct to the airline with your claim, however, a high percentage of claims are initially rejected.
+You are able to go direct to the airline with your claim (without deduction from your compensation of our fee of 36% inc. VAT), however, a high percentage of claims are initially rejected.
 When this happens, the majority of people don’t know what to do next and so accept this initial rejection.
 With Myflightdelayed.com you have the reassurance that we will not stop at this rejection.
 Our experienced solicitors will analyse your claim and assess the next best course of action.
 Using the advice and knowledge of experts within the industry, such as weather experts, we will advise whether your claim is suitable to be taken to the aviation ombudsman or we will start to issue legal proceedings.
 We cover all associated fees such as court fees and preparation of documents, which you would be responsible for were you to claim yourself.